 One other place in Yakushima that I cannot recommend enough is South Village Hostel located in the Southern part of the island.
 This is a more secluded place and it requires a car if you have only a few days on the island as the limited schedule of public buses makes life quite hard.
 The hostel is also close to two ocean-side onsen as well as to Onoida Onsen (frequented by locals) and those make a good before-dinner walk if you have not already hiked enough during the day.

 Where to eat in Yakushima

 (1) If you are doing the circular island tour, the soba place Matsutake located in Kurio is a great place surrounded by greenery.
-I really enjoyed the peaceful atmosphere in this traditional place located on the Western side of the island right by Kurio River.
+I really enjoyed the peaceful atmosphere in this traditional place located on the Western side of the island right by the Kurio River.
 You can also use the public bus to get there (2) Panorama Restaurant in Miyanoura (@panorama_yakushima ) is – with its Scandinavian vibe and shared tables – a great place to have some wine – they also serve the sashimi version of the famous flying fish of Yakushima and their rare chicken dish is also good.
 (3) Yakinuku Ippudo in Miyanoura is a fun barbecue place where you cook your own food.
 It has a quite cozy interior with its all wooden decoration.
 (4) Cottage Davis, last but not the least.
-This gourmet style restaurant located in the Southern part of the island (very scenic location) is run by a British-Japanese couple and they offer amazing lunch menu with a set price of 1200 Yen from Thursday to Sunday.
+This gourmet-style restaurant located in the Southern part of the island (a very scenic location) is run by a British-Japanese couple and they offer an amazing lunch menu with a set price of 1200 Yen from Thursday to Sunday.
 They also offer dinner on those days except for Sunday and I heard that they have a great wine selection.